Garmelon/yaboli/docs/index.md

 in the API](http://api.euphoria.io/#message), in addition to a few utility functions.

-Similar to a `Message`, a `Session` represents a session and also contains almost all the fields [specified in the API](http://api.euphoria.io/#sessionview), in addition to a few utility functions.
+Similar to a `Message`, a `Session` represents a [session view](http://api.euphoria.io/#sessionview) and also contains almost all the fields specified in the API, in addition to a few utility functions.

 `Message`s and `Session`s also both contain the name of the room they originated from.